Capacity drop accounting for microscopic vehicle interaction effects: analytical model and validation with high-resolution trajectories: Conclusions and Discussions

-This interaction and its effect on QDF are modeled through a stochastic process, which assumes the spatial and temporal distributions of the acceleration delay states, along with their associated delays, based on real-world observations.
-The proposed model is generic and can be applied to various types of bottlenecks, provided that the parameters representing the distributions of the acceleration delay states within the traffic flow are known.
-Furthermore, the model is also flexible in accommodating different capacity drop mechanisms.
-Although this study primarily focuses on acceleration delays of hesitant vehicles, other void-inducing factors, such as the bounded acceleration of merging vehicles, can also be integrated into the modeling framework by considering merging vehicles as the vehicles in acceleration delay states.
+This interaction and its effect on QDF are modeled as a stochastic process, where the spatial and temporal distributions of acceleration delay states and their associated delay durations are characterized based on real-world observations.
+In principle, the proposed analytical framework can be applied to different types of bottlenecks, provided that the corresponding distributional parameters of acceleration delay states are available.
+Furthermore, the framework is flexible in accommodating different capacity drop mechanisms.
+Although this study focuses on acceleration delay states, other void-inducing mechanisms, such as the bounded acceleration of merging vehicles, can be incorporated by treating these vehicles as being in an acceleration delay state.
+It should be noted that the assumed forms of the underlying distributions, including the exponential distribution for delay duration and the uniform distribution for trigger location, are primarily introduced for analytical tractability.
+Their use is supported by robustness checks rather than exact empirical fits.
+In practical applications, these distributions and their parameters may vary with bottleneck type, number of lanes, road geometry, and driver population characteristics, and should therefore be calibrated accordingly for different scenarios.

-The proposed method successfully replicates the observed phenomenon that QDFs from jam waves are lower than those from active bottlenecks, due to the reduced frequency of wave-void interactions in jam waves.
-The accuracy of the analytical formula was first evaluated by comparing it with numerical simulations that replicate the physical process of wave-void interactions at active bottlenecks.
-The results show that the analytical formula yields outcomes nearly identical to those from the simulations.
-In addition, validation with real-world data demonstrated that the model achieved good accuracy, with an average prediction error of approximately 2\%.
+The accuracy of the analytical formula was first evaluated by comparing it with numerical simulations that replicate the physical process of wave–void interactions at active bottlenecks.
+The results show that the analytical model produces outcomes that are highly consistent with the simulation results.
+In addition, the proposed framework reproduces the observed phenomenon that QDFs in jam waves are lower than those at active bottlenecks, which is attributed to the reduced frequency of wave–void interactions in jam waves.
+However, it should be noted that this explanation is supported primarily by analytical reasoning and numerical simulation.
+Due to the lack of field trajectory data capturing complete moving jam dynamics, direct empirical validation for jam wave scenarios was not conducted.
+Instead, real-world validation was limited to active bottlenecks, where the model demonstrates good predictive accuracy, with an average error of approximately 2\%.

 In future research, we plan to extend the proposed framework to explicitly account for multi-lane interactions.
 Although the present study validated the model using field data from multi-lane active bottlenecks, the results represent lane-averaged conditions.
 Lane-changing was modeled solely as an endogenous factor triggering acceleration delay, and inter-lane interactions were not explicitly incorporated.
 In practice, a void generated by a vehicles exhibiting acceleration delay may be filled by a lane-changing vehicle from an adjacent lane, partially mitigating the reduction in QDF.
 This effect is particularly relevant in merge or diverge bottlenecks.
 Future work will therefore focus on extending the analytical model to capture inter-lane gap-filling dynamics across different bottleneck types.
 Additionally, future research will explore dynamic traffic control strategies aimed at enhancing bottleneck QDF based on the mechanisms identified in this study.
 By leveraging connected and autonomous vehicle technologies, it may be possible to reduce the triggers of acceleration delay states and optimize their spatial and temporal distribution, thereby mitigating void formation and increasing bottleneck throughput.